huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 * `vpc_id` - (Required, String, ForceNew) Specifies the VPC ID.
 Changing this parameter will create a new resource.

 * `subnet_id` - (Required, String, ForceNew) Specifies the network id of a subnet.
   Changing this parameter will create a new resource.

 * `volume` - (Required, List) Specifies the volume information.
 Structure is documented below.

 * `fixed_ip` - (Optional, String, ForceNew) Specifies an intranet floating IP address of RDS DB instance.
   Changing this parameter will create a new resource.

 * `backup_strategy` - (Optional, List) Specifies the advanced backup policy.
 Structure is documented below.

 * `ha_replication_mode` - (Optional, String, ForceNew) Specifies the replication mode for the standby DB instance.
-For MySQL, the value is async or semisync.
-For PostgreSQL, the value is async or sync.
-For Microsoft SQL Server, the value is sync.
+  For MySQL, the value is *async* or *semisync*.
+For PostgreSQL, the value is *async* or *sync*.
+  For Microsoft SQL Server, the value is *sync*.
 NOTE: async indicates the asynchronous replication mode. semisync indicates the semi-synchronous replication mode. sync indicates the synchronous replication mode.
   Changing this parameter will create a new resource.

 * `param_group_id` - (Optional, String, ForceNew) Specifies the parameter group ID.
   Changing this parameter will create a new resource.

+* `time_zone` - (Optional, String, ForceNew) Specifies the UTC time zone.
+  For MySQL and PostgreSQL Chinese mainland site and international site use UTC by default.
+  The value ranges from UTC-12:00 to UTC+12:00 at the full hour.
+  For Microsoft SQL Server international site use UTC by default and Chinese mainland site use China Standard Time.
+  The time zone is expressed as a character string, refer to [HuaweiCloud Document](https://support.huaweicloud.com/intl/en-us/api-rds/rds_01_0002.html#rds_01_0002__table613473883617).

+* `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the RDS DB instance.
+  Valid values are *prePaid* and *postPaid*, defaults to *postPaid*.
+  Changing this creates a new resource.

+* `period_unit` - (Optional, String, ForceNew) Specifies the charging period unit of the RDS DB instance.
+  Valid values are *month* and *year*.
+This parameter is mandatory if `charging_mode` is set to *prePaid*.
+  Changing this creates a new resource.

+* `period` - (Optional, Int, ForceNew) Specifies the charging period of the RDS DB instance.
+  If `period_unit` is set to *month*, the value ranges from 1 to 9.
+  If `period_unit` is set to *year*, the value ranges from 1 to 3.
+  This parameter is mandatory if `charging_mode` is set to *prePaid*.
+Changing this creates a new resource.

+* `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
+  Valid values are "true" and "false".
+Changing this creates a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the RDS instance.
 Changing this parameter creates a new RDS instance.

 * `tags` - (Optional, Map) A mapping of tags to assign to the RDS instance.
   Each tag is represented by one key-value pair.

-* `time_zone` - (Optional, String, ForceNew) Specifies the UTC time zone.
-  For MySQL and PostgreSQL Chinese mainland site and international site use UTC by default.
-  The value ranges from UTC-12:00 to UTC+12:00 at the full hour.
-  For Microsoft SQL Server international site use UTC by default and Chinese mainland site use China Standard Time.
-  The time zone is expressed as a character string, refer to Document [table 10](https://support.huaweicloud.com/intl/en-us/api-rds/rds_01_0002.html#rds_01_0002__table613473883617).

 The `db` block supports: